 Sky Braids: The Collection

-The colorways featured in these braids were inspired by views of Colorful Colorado’s skies: sun, storm, clouds, and brightest days.
-Each palette groups together the hues of the skyscape, hand-painted on 4 oz. of white, breed-specific wool top.
-Professional dyes and processes ensure soft fiber, consistent colors, and highly colorfast fabrics.
+The colorways featured in these yarns and fibers were inspired by views of Colorful Colorado’s skies: sun, storm, clouds, and brightest days.
+Each palette groups together hand-painted hues of the skyscape.
+Professional dyes and processes ensure soft fibers, consistent colors, and highly colorfast fabrics.

 - A soft, bulky-weight single will show off the color progressions very well, and would make warm, unique hats and scarves that appeal to both men and women.